BigVBetting/monetizing-guide/README.md

 ### Propotinal Staking (Dynamic Staing)
 This might be a little bit complicated, but basically, you decide a % instead of a fixed amount, say 1 unit as 2.5%, you bet 2.5% of BR whenever the tips suggested to bet 1unit.
 (Remember you should not change the staking unit too frequently, I suggest re-calculate each unit once a week, not daily.)

+READ MORE ABOUT STAKING: [Pinnacle: Staking: One method to improve your betting](https://www.pinnacle.com/en/betting-articles/betting-strategy/staking-one-method-to-improve-your-betting)